Professional Supervision

 Why Supervision?

-Supervision is a space for you to seek guidance and support regarding any and all of the questions, challenges, and concerns that emerge throughout your client work.
 It’s tailored to your present-moment clinician needs, whether that be processing a complex client case, figuring out the next steps in a client care plan, processing your own feelings that are emerging as part of your client work, creating and maintaining boundaries in your therapeutic relationships, and so much more.

 Supervision is different from other forms of education and training because it moves you out of the theoretical and into the real-world and real-time application of all the things you’ve listened to, watched, and read about nutrition counseling and client-care for eating disorders and disordered eating.

-Who I work with
+Who I love working with

 Whether you are brand new to eating disorder work, just learning about Intuitive Eating, or have been in this space for a while, we can all benefit from some extra support when navigating this challenging work.